Long after initial repair and repainting, the bungalow is weathering well |

 communication as the project advances.

-As Canadian architectural critic Witold Rybczynksi says, every building speaks a distinct language, so those who work on it need to master that language in order that what they repair be fully consistent with it.
+As Canadian architectural critic Witold Rybczynksi says, every building speaks in a distinct language, so those who work on it need to master that language in order that what they repair be fully consistent with it.
 To do that effectively, they have to be able to read the original language.
-This is also the discipline in which careful work roots any innovation that extends the original structure.
+This is also the discipline in which careful work roots any innovation extending the original structure.

 Here are some simple rules that increase the likelihood of attaining compatible results: Resist the temptation to do it all at once, as desirable as that outcome may seem.
-Hurrying to get it all done leads to mistakes you’ll come to regret, and to less than optimal outcomes.
-Biting off more than you can chew deprives you of the advantages of 'the learning effect', which leads directly to mental indigestion.
-So learn from each step, because you’ll nearly always see things you missed afterwards, and that will affect how you approach whatever you tackle next.
+Hurrying to get it all done at once leads to mistakes you’ll later regret, and to less than optimal outcomes.
+Biting off more than you can chew deprives you of the advantage of 'the learning effect', leading directly to mental indigestion.
+So learn from each step along the way, because you’ll nearly always see things you missed afterwards, and that will affect how you approach whatever job you tackle next.
 Find that heritage list of skilled artisans and review the actual working record of the names on it; try to pick someone who cares about heritage, and understands that your building’s restoration matters to you and to the broader community.

-My experience over the past twenty-five years has been a good one.
-Though some may have marveled at my ability to tolerate an incomplete state of affairs, the waiting and delay have more often than not led to better outcomes, as projects are more thoughtfully worked through in advance of execution.
+My experience over the past twenty-five years has been an excellent one.
+Though some may have marvelled at my ability to tolerate an incomplete state of affairs, the waiting and delay have more often than not led to better outcomes, as projects are more thoughtfully worked through in advance of execution.
 Patience is certainly an important ingredient.
 Openness to learning is another.
 This is a big step for people who are not raised to be skilled, or even competent, in working with wood and other housing materials.
-It involves recovery of a relationship to building and the culture of building, and along the way, if we are open to growth and a journey, we may surprise ourselves with the quality of work we can achieve.
+It involves recovery of a relationship to building and the culture of building, and along the way, if we remain open to growth and a journey, we may surprise ourselves with the quality of work we can achieve.

 Here are some simple rules that increase the likelihood of attaining compatible results: Resist the temptation to do it all at once, as desirable as that outcome may seem.
-Hurrying to get it all done leads to mistakes you’ll come to regret, and to less than optimal outcomes.
-Biting off more than you can chew deprives you of the advantages of 'the learning effect', which leads directly to mental indigestion.
-So learn from each step, because you’ll nearly always see things you missed afterwards, and that will affect how you approach whatever you tackle next.
+Hurrying to get it all done at once leads to mistakes you’ll later regret, and to less than optimal outcomes.
+Biting off more than you can chew deprives you of the advantage of 'the learning effect', leading directly to mental indigestion.
+So learn from each step along the way, because you’ll nearly always see things you missed afterwards, and that will affect how you approach whatever job you tackle next.
 Find that heritage list of skilled artisans and review the actual working record of the names on it; try to pick someone who cares about heritage, and understands that your building’s restoration matters to you and to the broader community.

-My experience over the past twenty-five years has been a good one.
-Though some may have marveled at my ability to tolerate an incomplete state of affairs, the waiting and delay have more often than not led to better outcomes, as projects are more thoughtfully worked through in advance of execution.
+My experience over the past twenty-five years has been an excellent one.
+Though some may have marvelled at my ability to tolerate an incomplete state of affairs, the waiting and delay have more often than not led to better outcomes, as projects are more thoughtfully worked through in advance of execution.
 Patience is certainly an important ingredient.
 Openness to learning is another.
 This is a big step for people who are not raised to be skilled, or even competent, in working with wood and other housing materials.
-It involves recovery of a relationship to building and the culture of building, and along the way, if we are open to growth and a journey, we may surprise ourselves with the quality of work we can achieve.
+It involves recovery of a relationship to building and the culture of building, and along the way, if we remain open to growth and a journey, we may surprise ourselves with the quality of work we can achieve.

 “…water had to be kept out of the building…” – This is one of things that you shouldn’t overlook when renovating an old house.
 And when you say keeping out the water from the building, it does not only mean gutters and downspouts.
 You must not also forget the flashing.
 Flashing is an important part of the roof and gutters in keeping the rainwater straight to the gutter down to the downspouts.
 Anyway, you did a great job in restoring this beautiful colonial home.
 You were able to protect the original details.
 Kudos! @ Royal Roofing & Siding, Inc.